 Notifying faculty of a student's disability

-The SSD office provides a "Verification of Individual Services and Accommodations" (or VISA) to you each semester that you request accommodations.
-Based on your disability documentation, this form lists the appropriate accommodations you are eligible to receive.
-You will then take this form, along with any additional forms (i.e. Test Accommodations Agreement, Note Taking Agreement, etc.) to each of your instructors and discuss your specific needs.
+The SSD office provides a Faculty Notification Letter to you each semester that you request accommodations.
+Based on your disability documentation, this letter lists the appropriate accommodations you are eligible to receive.
+You will then send this letter to each of your instructors and discuss your specific needs.
 Jointly, you and the instructor make arrangements for how the specific accommodation(s) will be provided.

 While an injury such as a broken bone is ideally temporary and not a permanent disability, it is a limitation and can affect your access to your education.